Reyad-Mousa/Udacity-Project/README.md

 creatList item

-add the '<li>' element as the last child element of the navList
+add the list--(li) element as the last child element of the navList

 create functuon to change class active when scroll to access a section